 - 1. Statement of Philosophy Most employees need and have an automobile for personal use including travel to and from work. - 2.
-Use of Automobiles in Church Work Conference exempt employees may find it necessary to travel by automobile when meeting church appointments.
+Use of Automobiles in Church Work Conference full-time exempt employees may find it necessary to travel by automobile when meeting church or school appointments.
 It is the responsibility of such employees to maintain an automobile that is available as needed for church business. - 3.
-Insurance Certain employees may be eligible for automobile insurance assistance if their annual automobile insurance expense exceeds a specified deduction (see Automobile Insurance Assistance below). - 4.
-Reimbursement Mileage reimbursement is granted to cover the additional automobile expense (additional depreciation, gas, oil, tires, repairs, maintenance, etc.) that employees incur because they use their automobiles for Conference business, and shall be the same for all persons, whether employees or not, who are requested to drive their automobiles on Conference business.

-5. Authorization - No other assistance shall be given for automobile expenses unless specifically authorized by ADCOM.
+Insurance Certain employees may be eligible for automobile insurance assistance (see Automobile Insurance Assistance below). - 4.
+Reimbursement Mileage reimbursement may be granted to cover the additional automobile expense (additional depreciation, gas, oil, tires, repairs, maintenance, etc.) that employees incur because they use their automobiles for Conference business, and shall be the same for all persons, whether employees or not, who are requested to drive their automobiles on Conference business. - 5.
+Authorization No other assistance shall be given for automobile expenses unless specifically authorized by ADCOM.